Skip to main content

 Observation

-I noticed the challenge description said coordinates were involved and the setup step downloaded message.txt, which suggested the first action was to inspect the file contents to see how many coordinate pairs there were and what format they used.
+The description mentions coordinates and the setup downloads message.txt.
+The first move is simply opening the file to see how many coordinate pairs there are and what format they use.

 Open the file.
 It contains a list of GPS coordinates (latitude, longitude pairs).
 Each coordinate points to a specific location on Earth.